mqliang/kubernetes/cluster/caicloud-anchnet/README.md

 CLUSTER_NAME=kube-default MASTER_EIP=103.21.116.147 NUM_MINIONS=1 KUBERNETES_PROVIDER=caicloud-anchnet ./cluster/kube-add-node.sh
 ```

+Note this is not working as of now.

 ## Stop a running cluster

 we can simply do the following to shut down a running cluster:
 ```
 CLUSTER_NAME=kube-default KUBERNETES_PROVIDER=caicloud-anchnet ./cluster/kube-halt.sh
 ```

 ## Restart a cluster

 If we want to restart a cluster which has been stopped before, we can do:
 ```
 CLUSTER_NAME=kube-default KUBERNETES_PROVIDER=caicloud-anchnet ./cluster/kube-restart.sh